JP19-03/pc2_openSouce/README.md

 ## Summary
 ACME Learning Center Platform, illustrating development with Java, Spring Boot Framework, and Spring Data JPA on MySQL Database.
 It also illustrates open-api documentation configuration and integration with Swagger UI.

+## Features
+- RESTful API
+- OpenAPI Documentation
+- Swagger UI
+- Spring Boot Framework
+- Spring Data JPA
+- Validation
+- MySQL Database
+- Domain-Driven Design

+## Bounded Contexts
+This version of ACME Learning Center Platform is divided into two bounded contexts: Profiles, and Learning.

+### Profiles Context

+The Profiles Context is responsible for managing the profiles of the users.
+It includes the following features:

+- Create a new profile.
+- Get a profile by id.
+- Get all profiles.

+This context includes also an anti-corruption layer to communicate with the Learning Context.
+The anticorruption layer is responsible for managing the communication between the Profiles Context and the Learning Context.
+It offers the following capabilities to other bounded contexts:
+- Create a new Profile, returning ID of the created Profile on success.
+- Get a Profile by Email, returning the associated Profile ID on success.

+### Learning Context

+The Learning Context is responsible for managing the courses, course learning paths and course enrollments.
+Its features include:

+- Create a Course.
+- Get a Course by id.
+- Get all Courses.
+- Add an existing Tutorial to Course Learning Path.
+- Register a new Student with implicit profile creation.
+- Submit a Student Enrollment Request in a Course.
+- Cancel a Student Enrollment Request in a Course.
+- Confirm a Student Enrollment Request in a Course.
+- Reject a Student Enrollment Request in a Course.
+- Get all Enrollments for a Course.

+This context includes also an anti-corruption layer to communicate with the Profiles Context.
+The anticorruption layer is responsible for managing the communication between the Learning Context and the Profiles Context.
+It consumes the capabilities offered by the Profiles Context to:

+- Create the Profile of a new Student.
+- Get the Profile ID of a Student by Email.

 ### Reference Documentation

 For further reference, please consider the following sections: